datou30/InfoNet/README.md

 max_val = torch.max(input_tensor, dim=1, keepdim=True).values
 scaled_tensor = 2 * (input_tensor - min_val) / (max_val - min_val) - 1
 ```
+### Evaluation Dataset

+In `gmm_eval_dataset`, we have provided a series of parameters for Gaussian Mixture Models along with the ground truth mutual information between X and Y. They are categorized according to the number of Gaussian components, each with 5000 random generated distributions.

 ### Experiments